clairey-zx81/json-model/TUTO.md

 Running the compiler to generate source code only requires a Python virtual environment.
 However, running the generated codes requires a few dependencies which are less easy to install and may not be readily available on some platform.

-In order to simplify handling these dependencies, this tutorial relies on an Ubuntu-based docker image (next subsection), but the advance user can proceed with installing the venv and additional system packages.
+In order to simplify handling these dependencies, this tutorial relies on an Ubuntu-based **Docker image** (next subsection), but the advanced user can proceed with installing the **Python venv** and additional system packages when needed.

-### Docker Image
+### Docker Image Installation

-For the wary user, download and start the `zx80/jmc` docker image, from a terminal or from your docker desktop client:
+For the wary user, download and start the `zx80/jmc` docker image, from your docker desktop client or from a terminal:

 ```sh
 docker pull zx80/jmc:latest
 docker run --name awesome_jmc --user $UID:$GID -v .:/app/workspace --rm -it --entrypoint /bin/bash zx80/jmc
 ```

-This should give your a shell prompt open in the current directory.
+This should give your a shell prompt open in the current directory with your permissions.
 Check that the `jmc` command works:

 ```sh